 Couples looking for romance can find it in some of the bohemian cities with their beautiful architecture, interesting history, and stunning monuments.

 In the century we live in, where everything is on speed mode, the traditional romance became endangered.
-Most of us have forgotten the old fashion ways with expressing our feelings through love letters, bouquets of flowers or through poetry like in the old days.
-Today we just use Facebook , Messenger or similar programs like that.
+Most of us have forgotten the old fashion ways of expressing our feelings through love letters, bouquets of flowers or through poetry like in the old days.
+Today we just use Facebook, Messenger or other Apps.

 There is however a loophole for traditional romance and you can find it in some of the cities from Romania.
 Many of them have preserved ancient architecture, traditions for Valentine’s Day and bohemian atmosphere.
 The most romantic cities in my opinion, are: